 The department's policy on appliances reflects an effort to find a balance between the typical resident's use of their assigned room and the need for health and safety standards.
 Residence hall rooms are more than bedrooms; however, they are not appropriate for meal preparation.
 The appliances appropriate for use in resident rooms are those such as lamps, computers, hair dryers, compact refrigerators, televisions, stereos, etc. Appliances used for meal preparation (such as microwave ovens) which operate at cooking temperatures are prohibited because they compromise the health and safety of the residents of the building.
-Residence hall residents may not possess any food-preparation appliances except blenders, popcorn poppers, coffee makers and hot pots and those appliances are permitted only if they do not have exposed heating elements and are UL/ETL-approved.
+However students may choose to rent a microfridge that comes equipped with a microwave as they are equipped with safety features adhering to campus fire and safety codes.
+Residence hall residents may not possess any food-preparation appliances except blenders, popcorn poppers, coffee makers, and hot pots and those appliances are permitted only if they do not have exposed heating elements and are UL/ETL-approved.

 Because all Village townhouses have full kitchens, Village residents are allowed to possess other food preparation appliances, provided they are UL/ETL-approved.
 All electrical appliances must be UL/ETL-approved and must be in good working order.

 Air conditioners, space heaters and baseboard units of any type, except as may be provided by the College, are prohibited.